philipp-spiess/this-week-in-react/src/issues/22/README.md

-It’s Friday again and you know what that means: Time for This Week in React ⚛️.
+It’s Friday and you all know what that means: Time for This Week in React ⚛️.

 ---